Integration patterns provide reusable solutions for connecting distributed systems.

 3. Circuit Breaker (Resilience)

 A Circuit Breaker protects your system from cascading failures.
-When a dependency fails repeatedly, the breaker “opens” and stops calls until recovery is detected.
+When a dependency fails repeatedly, the breaker “opens” and short-circuits calls, giving the failing service time to recover and protecting your system from resource exhaustion.

 flowchart LR